Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 1

-Step 3: Substitute the given values into the formula.
-Here, (31% expressed as a decimal) and (2.9% expressed as a decimal).
-The confidence interval is: .

-Step 4: Calculate the lower and upper bounds of the confidence interval.
-The lower bound is , and the upper bound is .
-These bounds represent the range of plausible values for the true population proportion.

-Step 5: Approximate the confidence level.
+Approximate the level of confidence.
 The margin of error is typically associated with a 95% confidence level unless otherwise stated.
-Therefore, the confidence interval is likely based on a 95% confidence level.
+Therefore, the confidence level is approximately 95%.

 Verified video answer for a similar problem: